krenalis/krenalis/doc/src/developers/connectors/app.md

 - `IdentityIDLabel`: descriptive name of the identifier used by the app to identify a user.
 For example "ID", "User ID", or "HubSpot ID".
 - `SuggestedDisplayedProperty`: suggestion for the property name to use as the displayed property.
 This field may be empty if there is no property to suggest, and it is not required to always exist as a property.
 - `WebhooksPer`: indicates if webhooks are per account, connection, or connector.
+- `OAuth`: OAuth 2.0 configuration.
+To be filled in only if OAuth is required.
 - `SendingMode`: mode used to dispatch the events to the app, if the app supports events.
 It can be `Cloud`, `Device`, or `Combined`.
 - `Layouts`: layouts for the `DateTime`, `Date`, and `Time` values when they are represented as strings.
 See [Layouts](data-values.md#layouts) in [Data Values](data-values.md) for more details.
 - `Icon`: icon in SVG format representing the app.
 Since it's embedded in HTML pages, it's best to be minimized.